tensegrity666/rss-node-rest/README.md

 ### TASK 3 - LOGGING & ERROR HANDLING
 # Results:
 __`Tests:       17 passed, 17 total`__<br>
-_Couple of tests can fail only if the nodemon has not rebooted yet!_

 #### Logfiles you can find in `./logs`<br>
 `error.log` contains errors with levels > 400 (all errors).